Iberdrola with electric mobility

 Battery recycling

 As the number of electric vehicles in operation increases, so does the amount of batteries that will need to be recycled in the future.
-Developing efficient processing and reuse methods is key to minimise the environmental impact.
+Developing efficient processing and reuse methods is key to minimising the environmental impact.

 Icon of a wind turbine with a battery